 Understanding Colour Differences When Reviewing Remotely

 In order to troubleshoot any viewing inconsistencies it is always best to work backwards from the signal chain.
 This means ensuring the monitor is set to the correct settings.
 If using and external monitor it is best to consult the manufacturer’s guide and set the display to the appropriate setting.
-If viewing directly on a Mac device you simply skip to verifying that the operating system is matched to the display.
+If viewing directly on a Mac device you simply skip to verifying that the operating system is matched to the correct display profile.

 On Mac, this is quite a striaghtforward process as the appropriate profile is usally listed at the top.
 While some of the other options shown in the list might seem better it is import to have the software colour profile matching that of the physical display.
+Mac operating systems include various adaptive settings such as True Tone or Night Shift settings.
+My recommendation is to switch both of these settings off.
+Finally, display brightness can also impact perception and here I would recommend setting the device to about 3/4 of its maximum brightness.

 Now we come to the software used to view the files.
 This is where things start to get complicated - the more pieces that are added to a system, the more chances there are for things to go wrong.
-To illustrate some of the possible differences I suggest watching this video below from fellow UP.GRADE Alumni, Anton Sievert.
+When not using a dedicated grading monitor, I have had good success using an iPad Pro and a dedicated review software such as Frame.io.
+Otherwise reviewing on an Mac Laptop is also possible, so long as the file is downloaded and viewing with a dedicated video player, not a web browser.

 In summary, there are just a few small steps to take care of, all of which focus on matching to the delivery standard.
 Make sure that the montior has the correct settings, the display profile is selected to match the standard, any review files have also been tagged with the correct standard and that files are viewed with using a dedicated player application and we will all be one step closer to eliminating differences during review.
 For those wanting to dive even deeper into the topic I highly reccommend reading Charles Poynton’s Gamma FAQ notes.